yassine-rd/fish-detector/README.md

 [Release v1.0](https://github.com/yassine-rd/fish-detector/releases/tag/v1.0)
 Initial release date - 27/11/2022

+## 🤖 Model training

+The training part of this project has been done separately using Jupyter notebook.

+> TODO: jupyter notebook for model training

 ## 🐟 How to apply

 ### Getting sarted

 Instructions given in this repository are meant to be used in a machine equiped with a macOS operating system (in our case we used [macOS Venture 13.0.1](https://www.apple.com/fr/macos/ventura/)).
-Readers should be aware that deep Learning is very computationally intensive and therefore should have access to a computer with the minimum requirements for their project.
+Readers should be aware that Deep Learning is very computationally intensive and therefore should have access to a computer with the minimum requirements for their project.
 You can consult [this](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/) guide in order to understand the requirements for using deep learning.

 Scripts used in this repository are of advanced python code, if completely unfamiliarised with python a useful familiarization with python basic knowledge, can be of great use